Kingdom of Sitawaka

 The Kingdom of Sitawaka (සීතාවක, சீீீதாவாக்கை இராசதானி) was a kingdom located in south-central Sri Lanka.
 It emerged from the division of the Kingdom of Kotte following the Spoiling of Vijayabahu in 1521.
 Over the course of the next seventy years it came to dominate much of the island.
 Sitawaka also offered fierce resistance to the Portuguese, who had arrived on the island in 1505.
 Despite its military successes, Sitawaka remained unstable, having to contend with repeated uprisings in its restive Kandyan territories, as well as a wide-ranging and often devastating conflict with the Portuguese.
-Sitawaka disintegrated soon after the death of its last king Rajasimha I in 1593.
+Sitawaka disintegrated soon after the death of its last king Rajasinha I in 1593.

 History

 Foundation

-The Kingdom of Kotte had been the major power in western Sri Lanka since its foundation in the early 15th century; under Parakaramabahu VI, the polity has been the last to unite the entirety of the island of Sri Lanka under one crown.
-By 1467, however, the Jaffna Kingdom to the north had asserted its independence.
+The kingdom of Kotte had been the major power in western Sri Lanka since its foundation in the early 15th century; under Parakaramabahu VI, the polity has been the last to unite the entirety of the island of Sri Lanka under one crown.
+By 1467, however, the Jaffna kingdom to the north had asserted its independence.
 In 1505 the first Portuguese arrived in Sri Lanka; by 1518 a large fleet of Portuguese ships had landed at Colombo and begun to construct a fort known as Santa Bárbara.
 To the east, the client kingdom of Kandy was by this time operating with a considerable degree of independence as well.